-Last semester, I was Innovative Design's VP External, and together with my co-VP, was in charge of planning and organization of CMYK.
-This semester, as VP Marketing, I was able to explore the world of putting on a design event from the visual perspective.
+In Spring 2016, as VP Marketing of Innovative Design, I was able to explore the world of putting on a design event from the visual perspective.
 My personal project was the branding and design language of Spring semester's talk and workshop spectacular, featuring seasoned, professional designers offering their guidance to us youngsters: RGB.

 ☞ A Fresh Look